Imanali01/Web-Security-Academy-Scripts/Web Cache Poisoning/Web cache poisoning with multiple headers/README.md

 ### Instructions
 To solve this lab using the script:
 1. Access the lab here: `https://portswigger.net/web-security/web-cache-poisoning/exploiting-design-flaws/lab-web-cache-poisoning-with-multiple-headers`.
 2. Run `python3 script.py <your lab URL>`.
-The script will solve the lab by and cause `alert(document.cookie)` to execute in the visitor's browser.
+The script will solve the lab and cause `alert(document.cookie)` to execute in the visitor's browser.
 If you refresh the page after running the script, you should see the alert box appear.